 Sweet Pittosporum is an Australian native that has become a serious environmental weed on the Mornington Peninsula, growing outside its limited natural range.
 It effectively shades out indigenous vegetation beneath a dense canopy, changes soil nutrients and contributes to changes in native lizard and bird populations.
 A fire-sensitive species, Sweet Pittosporum often replaces fire-adapted species, increasing the fuel load and bush fire risk.

 Sweet Pittosporum reproduces by seeds and suckers.
-Spread has been encouraged by gardeners who praise its hardiness and sweet perfume.
 Seeds are dispersed by fruit eating birds and other animals including foxes and possums.
 It also spreads in dumped garden waste and contaminated soil with seeds sticking to animals and footwear.

 Identification